-Where the EPO acts as a receiving Office, the provisions of Rule 157(2) will apply to the international application and its related documents.
-The following documents must be filed with the EPO acting as receiving Office (Rule 157(2)): the request, the description, the claims, the abstract and the drawings, as well as the other documents referred to in Rule 3.3(a)(ii) PCT and listed on the right-hand side of Box VIII of the PCT request form (PCT/RO/101).
-The President of the EPO may, however, decide that the international application and any related item be filed in more than one copy.
+Where the EPO acts as a receiving Office, the provisions of Rule 104(1) and (2) will apply to the international application and its related documents.
+The following documents must be filed in triplicate with the EPO acting as receiving Office (Rule 104(1)): the request, the description, the claims, the abstract and the drawings.
+Under current practice, the other documents referred to in Rule 3.3(a)(ii) PCT and listed on the right-hand side of Box VIII of the PCT request form (PCT/RO/101) need only be filed singly with the EPO.
+The President of the EPO may, however, decide that the international application and any related item be filed in fewer than three copies.

-If an international application is filed by fax, the hard-copy application documents complying with the Rules and the Request (Form PCT/RO/101) should be forwarded simultaneously and the fax should state that such documents have been forwarded.
-Otherwise, the EPO will invite the applicant to supply such documents within a non-extendable period of one month (see the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, A.3).
-To prevent duplication of files applicants are asked to indicate on the accompanying letter the fax date and to make it clear that the paper documents represent "confirmation of an application filed by fax".
+If an international application is filed by facsimile, the hard-copy application documents (in three copies) complying with the Rules and the Request (Form PCT/RO/101) should be forwarded simultaneously and the facsimile should state that such documents have been forwarded.
+Otherwise, the EPO will invite the applicant to supply such documents within a non-extendable period of one month (see the Decision of the President of the EPO dated 6 December 2004, OJ 1/2005, 41, and the Notice from the EPO dated 6 December 2004, OJ 1/2005, 44).
+To prevent duplication of files applicants are asked to indicate on the accompanying letter the facsimile date and to make it clear that the paper documents represent "confirmation of an application filed by facsimile".